Success Mantra: What to do Before, During, and After an Interview

 Maintain eye contact while answering the questions.
 Do not rush or interrupt in between.
 Instead, let the interviewer complete the sentence and then proceed with your answer.
 Also, keep mobile silent on office premises.

 Confident and specific answers

 Be prepared to answer basic questions like telling me about yourself, your education, hobbies, and many others.
 But make sure you give the perfect introduction.
 Be spontaneous and give them exciting and intelligent answers.
 Sell yourself positively on how best you can fit the offered job role.

 Organize yourself and give simple but straightforward answers to the question, but don’t mess up with anxiety.
 While talking about negatives, make sure to provide a reasonable answer.

 Posture and body language

 Sit firmly in the interview.
-Don’t get nervous in the interview; avoid shaking legs, or play with pens or hair, which can distract the interviewer.
+Don’t get nervous in the discussion; avoid shaking your legs or playing with pens or hair, which can distract the interviewer.

 Maintain eye contact and smile when necessary.
 Stop wandering while talking with employers.

-Employers will observe that the candidate is nervous and find that he/she is weak.
+Employers will observe that the candidate is nervous and find that they are weak.
 Take a deep breath and start.
 A mock interview will help the candidates to handle such situations.